-If you're looking for Oracle Apex Interview Questions & Answers for Experienced or Freshers, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
-According to research Oracle Apex has a market share of about 0.9%.
-So, You still have opportunity to move ahead in your career in Oracle Apex Administration.
-Mindmajix offers Advanced Oracle Apex Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Oracle Apex Administrator.
+If you're looking for Oracle Apex Interview Questions & Answers for Experienced or Freshers, you are at the right place.
+There are a lot of opportunities from many reputed companies in the world.
+According to research, Oracle Apex has a market share of about 0.9%.
+So, You still have the opportunity to move ahead in your career in Oracle Apex Administration.
+Mindmajix offers Advanced Oracle Apex Interview Questions 2021 that helps you in cracking your interview & acquire a dream career as an Oracle Apex Administrator.

 Q1.
 What is Oracle Application Express?